HoTT/Coq-HoTT/STYLE.md

 ### 1.12.2.
 Approval of pull requests ###

-Before being merged, pull requests must be approved by one or two of the core developers, not counting whoever submitted it.
+Before being merged, pull requests must be approved by one of the core developers, not counting whoever submitted it.
 An approval can be an official "Approving review" through the GitHub UI, or just a comment such as LGTM ("Looks Good To Me").
 Currently the rules are: